"...But seek ye first the kingdom of God and His righteousness and all these things shall be added unto you."

 • Foundations of Prophecy - There are certain principles that must be observed when studying Biblical Prophecy.
 One of them is having a knowledge of the Hebrew Prophets.
 Finding references in the New Testament to things prophesied in the Old helps to put together the puzzle.

-• Three Schools - There are three basic schools of thought regarding the interpretation of prophecy, especially regarding the words of Jesus in the Olivet Discourse.
+• Three Schools of Thought - There are three basic schools of thought regarding the interpretation of prophecy, especially regarding the words of Jesus in the Olivet Discourse.
 Jesus told his followers what to watch for; we should be watching too.

 • This Generation - One of the more difficult puzzles any viewpoint must handle is dealing with Jesus' statement that "this generation" shall not pass before all these things are fulfilled.